-NOTIS and Skagit Valley Hospital present 8 hours of instruction in 3 classes: Barriers to Care: Health Care from the Patient’s Point of View, Ethics Scenarios, Infection Control and Industrial Safety for Medical Interpreter
+NOTIS and Skagit Valley Hospital present 8 hours of instruction in 3 classes: Barriers to Care: Health Care from the Patient’s Point of View, Ethics Scenarios, Infection Control and Industrial Safety for Medical Interpreters

 What is this?
 Barriers to Care: This 4-hour interactive workshop describes many of the barriers or blocks that patients face as they try to get their health care needs met.
 Class participants will share the insight that they have gained from their patients relative to what the patients are frustrated with and when they simply give up trying.
 This is not an advocacy class, rather it is education about the background structure of health care processes that are difficult for patients to navigate.